Get in touch

 As with our previous guide, the best way to explain the IWA 14 rating is to break it down, step-by-step.

 Similar to PAS 68, the IWA 14 rating starts with the type of test that was conducted, which, in this case, was a vehicle test.
-This means that an actual vehicle was crashed into the bollard in order to certify the product.
+This means that an actual vehicle was crashed into the bollard to certify the product.

 IWA 14-1 differs from PAS 68 in that vehicle tests are the only method used, while PAS 68 also allows for simulated and pendulum tests.